 -1/4 avocado, 1/4 banana, milk

 -Spinach, 1/4 banana, 1tsp nut butter, milk

-Most things aren’t damaging if they are enjoyed in moderation.
-Paediatric dentist’s goal is to provide information to help you guide your child towards developing healthy habits so that they can learn to make the right choices for themselves.
-Once healthy habits are formed, it becomes easier to control what we enjoy in moderation. 🙂
+Too much of most things can be bad and smoothies are a good example.
+We recommend that smoothies be enjoyed in moderation and as part of a healthy, balanced diet and not a meal replacement.Our goal is to provide information to help you guide your child towards developing healthy habits so that they can learn to make the right choices for themselves.
+Once healthy habits are formed, it becomes easier to control what we enjoy in moderation.